atef-reda/k8s-voting-app-project/README.md

         To see results: http://<NODE_IP>:<RESULT_NODE_PORT>

-Cleanup
+🧹 Cleanup

 To remove all the resources created by this project, run the following commands:

-# Delete all application resources
+# Delete all application resources from the manifests folder
 kubectl delete -f manifests/

 # Uninstall the Helm release (if you used Helm)
 helm uninstall nginx-ingress -n ingress-nginx